Learn How to Handle Drowsy Driving Increases Accident Risk and Protect Yourself

 Things To Remember

-If you can, avoid traveling late at night.
-This is not always easy, especially if you’re a shift worker or trying to make a long trip in a decent amount of time.
+If you can, avoid traveling late at night and early in the morning.
+This is not always easy, especially if you’re a shift worker, as shift workers are at increased risk of drowsy driving due to irregular work schedules and fatigue, or if you’re trying to make a long trip in a decent amount of time.
 But, you have options.
-Here are some of our favorite tips for waking up, or to avoiding drowsy driving late:
+Here are some of our favorite tips for waking up, or to avoid driving when drowsy, especially late at night or early in the morning:

 Buddy System